Big-Biodiversity-Collaborative/SwallowtailClimateChange/docs/onedrive.md

 (the `-v` flag makes it verbose; otherwise rclone is silent)

+### Getting latest from remote

+Want to download any files to local system that are on the remote (OneDrive) and update any local files that have newer version on remote.
+For now, we ignore any local files that are not on remote (this may eventually change).

+Like initial migration (above), be sure to run this from within the SwallowtailClimateChange directory.

+To test (no files changed, report of what would happen is printed):

+`rclone copy -v --dry-run onedrive:SwallowtailClimateChange/output output`

+To actually run:

+`rclone copy -v onedrive:SwallowtailClimateChange/output output`

+### Sending from local to remote

+Works like getting latest to remote, but reversing source and destination.
+Once again, be sure this is run from SwallowtailClimateChange directory.

+To test (no files changed, report of what would happen is printed):

+`rclone copy -v --dry-run output onedrive:SwallowtailClimateChange/output`

+To actually run:

+`rclone copy -v output onedrive:SwallowtailClimateChange/output`

 ### Troubleshooting

 Tokens expire after 90 days if not used.
 To refresh tokens, run